 | Network | sACN · Art-Net · MA-Net2 |

-600 tiles of the in-house 9 mm modules Solotech / Saco S9 with Saco Nano processing formed the 5 × 9 m HD centre wall that travels 27 m up and down the tower.
-The image is fed by two disguise GX2 Pro media servers, controlled by a grandMA2 light.
-Plus a Barco ImagePRO dual scaler.
-The Solotech flypack includes a Grass Valley Korona switcher and a Ross 32×32 SDI router as well as an extensive camera package.
+600 tiles of the in-house 9 mm modules Solotech / Saco S9 with Saco Nano processing form the 5 × 9 m HD wall that travels 27 m up and down the tower.
+It’s fed by two disguise GX2 Pro servers, controlled from a grandMA2 light, with a Barco ImagePRO as scaler.
+The Solotech flypack holds a Grass Valley Korona switcher, a Ross 32×32 SDI router and a large camera package.

-Supplied by SSE Audio (UK) and Solotech — according to SSE, the house’s largest AVB tour at the time.
-Audio transport over Milan AVB.
-Powered by 180× LA12X controllers.
-FOH engineer: Olsen Involtini.
-Systems tech: Andreas Vater.
-Crew chief: Nick Pain (10 technicians).
-Load-in 4–6 h, load-out often just 2 h.
+Supplied by SSE Audio (UK) and Solotech — at the time SSE’s largest AVB tour.
+Audio runs over Milan AVB, powered by 180 LA12X controllers.
+At FOH: Olsen Involtini; systems tech: Andreas Vater; crew chief: Nick Pain with 10 technicians.
+Load-in 4–6 hours, load-out often just 2.

 FOH: two Avid Venue S6L with two S6L-32D surfaces each, two E6L-192 engines, two Waves SoundGrid Server Extreme and two Stage-64 stageboxes.
-The monitor side is built identically — full failover and the same show files when needed.
-Audio crew: 10 technicians under crew chief Nick Pain.
+The monitor side is set up the same way — so it can fully take over if needed, with the same show files.
+The audio team: 10 technicians under crew chief Nick Pain.

-Sabottka’s Berlin company FFP was responsible.
-Rammstein runs its own in-house research & development department where effects are prototyped and tested.
-On consumption: the stadium setup uses around 1,000 litres of fuel per show (other sources cite ~700 l — depending on show version and venue).
-According to Sabottka, Lycopodium is frequently used, a yellowish powder that produces large, relatively controllable flames.
-Depending on the authority, between zero and around a hundred firefighters are on site.
+Sabottka’s Berlin company FFP was in charge.
+Rammstein runs its own research and development team that builds and tests effects.
+Each stadium show uses around 1,000 litres of fuel (other sources say ~700 l, depending on show and venue).
+According to Sabottka, Lycopodium is used often — a yellowish powder that makes large, controllable flames.
+Depending on the authority, zero to around a hundred firefighters are on site.

-On the US run (2022), around 1,300–1,350 tonnes of equipment were driven into the stadium, with roughly four days of build time per venue.
-The WIcreations delivery for the first build alone comprised 72 t on 10 trailers.
-Audio load-in: 4–6 h.
-Load-out: often just 2 h.
+On the 2022 US run, around 1,300–1,350 tonnes of equipment rolled into the stadium, with roughly four days of build per venue.
+The first WIcreations delivery alone came to 72 tonnes on 10 trailers.
+Audio load-in: 4–6 hours, load-out often just 2.

 | Equipment weight (US stadium) | 1 300–1 350 t |